carforyou/carforyou-example-pkg/README.md

 ## Release a new version

 Releasing is done using semantic release on the ci after merging into the default branch.
+On GitHub settings, in Collaborators & teams, you need to add the team Platform-bot with Write access.

 ## Circle CI